GENE LOCI IN CATS

 COLOUR INHIBITOR GENES

-The main colour inhibitor gene gives the cat a silver or golden undercoat.
-The degree of colour inhibition creating the differences between shaded and tipped silvers/goldens are believed due to the presence or absence of the Wide Band gene that determines the width of silver/gold undercoat band caused by inhibitor gene.
-Cats with both the Inhibitor gene and the Wide band gene appear as silver/golden shaded or tipped cats while those without it are silver/golden tabbies.
+The main colour inhibitor gene gives the cat a silver undercoat.
+The degree of colour inhibition creating the differences between silver tabbies, shaded and tipped silvers are believed due to the presence or absence of a separately inherited Wide Band gene that determines the width of silver/gold undercoat band caused by inhibitor gene.
+Cats with both the Inhibitor gene and the Wide band gene have a silver background colour while those with Wide band but no Inhibitor gene have a goldens background colour.
+The Inhibitor gene is more effective at blocking black-based pigment than blocking red-based pigment, hence there may be a breakthrough of reddish colour known as "tarnishing".

 Dominant allele (I) produces that are fully colored only at the tip and have a white base. other genes influence the degree of tipping (the proprotion of each hair that is pigmented).
-Recessive allele (ii), combines with the agouti gene, to produce a golden undercoat.
+Recessive allele (ii, also called i+i+) or no Inhbitor gene, combines with the agouti gene, to produce a golden undercoat.
 Poor (incomplete) expression of these or conflict with other genes results in tarnishing or excessively grey undercoat.
 Poor expression of non-agouti or over-expression of melanin inhibitor causes "smoke" cats to be excessively pale.

 Dominant inhibitor + non-agouti = smoke series.

-Dominant inhibitor + agouti = silver tabby/shaded silver/tipped silver series (variable expression).
+Dominant inhibitor + agouti + wide band = silver tabby/shaded silver/tipped silver series (variable expression).

-Recessive inhibitor + non-agouti = golden smoke series.
+Recessive inhibitor/no inhibitor + non-agouti = solid colour (there is no golden smoke series).

-Recessive inhibitor + agouti = golden tabby/shaded golden/tipped golden series (variable expression).
-Note: wide-band on its own may cause this, rather than recessive inhibitor.
+Recessive inhibitor/no inhibitor + agouti + wide band = golden tabby/shaded golden/tipped golden series (variable expression).

 I - Colour Inhibitor Locus